 Ceilings Visually inspected from floor level.
-Ceilings are of plasterboard throughout the property.
-A textured plaster finish has been applied in areas.
+The ceilings are of lath and plaster throughout the property.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plastered masonry.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Solid concrete ground floor and suspended timber first floor.
-There is no sub-floor area to inspect.
+Suspended timber and solid concrete flooring.
+Fitted and fixed floor coverings were not moved and no sub-floor access was possible.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The kitchen is fitted with a range of floor and wall mounted units.
-Internal doors and joinery are formed in timber.
-Glazed inserts are provided to internal doors.
+Internal doors and associated joinery are of timber.
+Some doors are fitted with glazed inserts.
 Chimney breasts and fireplaces All fireplaces have been blocked over.
 Internal decorations Visually inspected.
-Painted, papered and tiled finishes noted.
-Cellars Not applicable.
+Painted and tiled finishes noted.
+Cellars Visually inspected where there was a safe and purpose-built access.
+Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of electricity with meter and consumer unit located in the hallway cupboard.
+Mains supply of electricity with meter and consumer unit located within a raised cupboard within the entrance hall.